 *Most Overrated Story of the Year: Harambe The Gorilla Death

 The story alone caused way too much of a protest.
 As I stated (Thoughts, Honest Thoughts, and Really Honest Thoughts on Harambe the Gorilla), a child was saved, people!
-And then, there was the legend where a whopping 11,000 votes were punched for Harambe to be the next President of the United States.
+And then, there was the legend that a whopping 11,000 votes were punched for Harambe to be the next President of the United States.
 Yup, overrated indeed.

 *Tune of the Year: "Formation" by Beyonce

 2016 was an outstanding year for music.
 Much like the politicized culture of 2016, music followed suit, and Beyonce set the tone with "Formation" back in February.
-Similar to every music review outlet, I'm going with Formation for its stance on black issues, women issues, and overall, the usual Beyonce slay.
+Similar to every music review outlet, I'm going with Formation for its stance on black issues, women's issues, and overall, the usual Beyonce slay.